pavkids84-dev/cloud-infrastructure-labs/docker/README.md

 Historical parent/child image terminology
 Historical storage drivers
 MAINTAINER
+Historical Docker Hub repository quotas
 ```

 These are preserved as course context.

-Current infrastructure concepts should be distinguished from historical implementation details.
+Current infrastructure concepts should be distinguished from historical product policies.

 ---